aluguern/libse/README.md

 ## Installation

-To build and install the library, execute the following commands:
+To build and install the library on Linux, execute the following commands:

     $ ./autogen.sh
     $ ./configure
+    $ make
+    $ make test
+    $ make install

+On OS X, you may have to specify clang++ explicitly:

+    $ ./autogen.sh
+    $ ./configure CXX=clang++
     $ make
     $ make test
     $ make install